 As far from molecular gastronomy as you can possibly get.
 At Ekstedt, all food is prepared over an open fire inspired by cookbooks from the 1700s, and features such classic ingredients as perch, crayfish, and pork.

-The restaurant is named for restaurateur Niklas Ekstedt, also known as “Food Niklas” from various cooking shows.
+The restaurant is named after restaurateur Niklas Ekstedt, also known as “Food Niklas” from various cooking shows.

 Heaven of traditional Swedish fare!